Skip to content

 • SEER (Seasonal Energy Efficiency Ratio): Measures cooling efficiency for air conditioners and heat pumps.
 Higher SEER means more cooling per kWh of electricity.

-Energy use per square foot
+Energy use per square foot:

 Heat pump electricity use varies by home size and system efficiency.
 Compared to gas furnaces and boilers, heat pumps excel in efficiency but may cost more to operate if electricity prices are high.
-Here is a comparison:

 Heat pumps generally consume less total energy but may cost more due to electricity’s price compared to natural gas.